Physics in Life Sciences

 Light and Matter

-In this course, you will learn how scientists use the interaction of light and matter to generate light and colours by chemical processes, up to building an organic light-emitting diode (OLED) yourself.
+In this course, you will learn how scientists use the interaction of light and matter to generate light and colors by chemical processes, up to building an organic light-emitting diode (OLED) yourself.
 We will also investigate chemical reactions driven by light, such as a photocatalytic model system for photosynthesis.
 We construct an organic photovoltaic cell to generate electricity and use molecular switch systems to investigate how self-tinting glasses work, for example.
 In addition, researchers who use the interaction of light and matter will report on their work.

 Plastics: Production and Sustainability

 Plastic is a double-edged sword: irreplaceable in medicine and other applications, but problematic in terms of production and disposal.
 In this course, we will investigate the production chains of petroleum-based plastics (e.g. PVC) and plastics based on renewable raw materials (e.g. wood).
 In addition to fractional distillation, catalytic cracking and decomposition by boiling under reflux, we perform modern analyses like mass spectrometry and gas chromatography.
-To analyse microparticles formed by decaying plastic, you detect them by fluorescence staining.
+To analyze micro particles formed by decaying plastic, you detect them by fluorescence staining.
 If plastic waste is collected properly, however, it can be reprocessed with added value.
 We will produce nonwoven microfiber mashes that are used in modern filter systems by electrospinning.
 Basic knowledge of organic chemistry and laboratory techniques is recommended.

 Neurobiology